valka465/email-scraper/README.md

-# 🔎 Streamlit Email Scraper
+# 🔎 Email Scraper Tool
 This is a simple, free tool built using HasData’s scraping APIs to extract email addresses and business contact data from websites, Google SERP, or Google Maps based on user-defined keywords or URLs.
 ![Email Scraper Preview](email_scraper.png)